top of page

 For me, being told I’m wrong doesn’t matter, because I trust in my overall intelligence and was never told that I’m ‘stupid’.
 I might feel upset or slightly embarrassed that I'd made a mistake, but I wouldn't be triggered into a seemingly disproportionate reaction.

 My personal trigger this week was being told in a friendship context that ‘you’re not the priority here.’
 This massively upset me and I felt trampled, discarded, and about two inches tall.
 For other people it might not bother them.
-They know they are prioritised and valued somewhere else and probably wouldn't react.
+They might know that they are prioritised and valued somewhere else and might not react.

 In my case, I really struggled with close friendships as a child and was always on the periphery of groups - possibly because we moved around a lot (I went to three different primary schools) and I never learnt how to integrate into a 'secure' place in friendship groups.
 This has echoed throughout my adult life, where I am super sociable and great at acquaintances, but find really close friendships harder to cultivate.
 When I do have them, I prioritise them so highly and am devastated if they break down.